Ascenio/drsa/README.md

 ### With a seed

-To create reproducable keypairs you just need to provide a `Random` created from a seed.
+To create reproducible keypairs you just need to provide a `Random` created from a seed.

 ```dart
 void main() {